phac-nml/irida/doc/user/user/project/index.md

 #### Connecting to a remote instance of IRIDA

 Before a remote project can be synchronized a connection must be set up between the IRIDA project host installation and the receiving IRIDA installation.
-The connection between installations is handled by the IRIDA client and remote instance of IRIDA connections.
+The connection between installations is handled by the IRIDA client and the remote instance of IRIDA.

 First the IRIDA installation hosting the project must create a client which will be used to connect to the remote instance of IRIDA.
 The client must be created with a grant type of `authorization_code` and scope of `read`.
 It is also recommended to enable refresh tokens for clients which will be involved in project synchronization.
 Documentation on creating system clients can be found in the administrator guide's [managing system clients section](../../administrator/#managing-system-clients) and it must be performed by a system administrator.